Vdragon/Learning_Java_Programming/00000 - Tutorial template/README.md

 ## Files under this directory
 ### [README.md](README.md)
-This document
+This document.

 ### [.gitignore](.gitignore)
-Git version control system version tracking ignore rules
+Git version control system version tracking ignore rules.

 ## How to build this program
 1. Launch a command-line terminal.